Memotech-Bill/PicoBB/README.md

   * Bit 1 - Check in expression evaluator.
   * Bit 2 - Check using a memory barrier.
 Enables `stack_check()` as the "hard fault" handler which will print register values and then return to BASIC with error code 255.
-* -DMIN_STACK=Y to use restructured code to minimise stack utilisation.
-This appears to work but has not been as extensively validated as the original BBC Basic code.
-Use -DMIN_STACK=N to use the original coding.
+* -DMIN_STACK=Y to use revised code in expression evaluation to minimise stack utilisation.
+This appears to work but has not been as extensively validated as the original BBCSDL code.
+Use -DMIN_STACK=N to use coding identical to BBCSDL. -DMIN_STACK=X provides further reduction in stack usage at some cost in execution speed (this option is not suppoerted by Richard Russell).
 * -DCYW43=...
 For Pico W builds (Note: A board using a Pico W must be specified):
   * -DCYW43=GPIO for support of Pico W GPIOs only (including onboard LED).
   * -DCYW43=POLL for network support requiring periodic polling.
 This option reduces the memory